Publish only API objects in the installed header files

 Consider introducing a new namespace too, e.g., a nested namespace Exiv2::Internal for these objects.
 Exiv2 cpp files can always start with a 'using namespace Exiv2::Internal' for convenience.

-#1 Updated by Gilles Caulier about 9 years ago
+#1 Updated by Gilles Caulier over 9 years ago

 We ned to use d private internal class to improve binary compatibilty everywhere.
 I use this way everywehre in my code (digikam, kipi-plugins and all shared libs relevant)